ZeroTwoData/ZeroTwoData/README.md

-👋 Hi, I’m Ralph - an aspiring data engineer
+👋 Hi, I’m Ralph - a college student aspiring to become a data engineer

                                             (More👷‍♂️) + (Less💤) = More Problems-Solved Faster